Sega-128/js-playground/authentication/express-session-html-mongo/README.md

 # A simple server with sessions and an example of authentication.
-# Data is stored in a file, many things are simplified.
+# Data is stored in a mongodb, many things are simplified.

 - Create HTML with login/register page and profile
 - Express for server and static html file